This post may contain affiliate links (read more)

 Head to Prolific and sign up as a participant, you will then need to verify your email and phone number.

-It can take prolific a few days to verify your account before you’ll have access to studies and it helps if you complete your profile questionnaire as fully as possible to increase your study eligibility.
+It can take Prolific a few days to verify your account before you’ll have access to studies and it helps if you complete your profile questionnaire as fully as possible to increase your study eligibility.

 Once your account is verified, available studies will show on your homepage when you log in, along with information regarding the subject of the study, the estimated time taken to complete and the payment.
+You can now start to make money with Prolific Academic!

 You might also like this post…Making Money with Qmee